Conditional Statements

 EVALUATE with THRU -

-EVALUATE THRU is used to validate the variable with values range.
+Evaluating the variable value with range of values.
 The values range should be in ascending order.

 ...